On the invariant spectrum on $\mathbb{P}^1$: The invariant spectrum of the Laplacian

-In \cite{Mounir1}, we associated to the metrics $\omega_{can}$ and $h_{m,\infty}$ a singular Laplace operator $\Delta_{\overline{\mathcal{O}(m)}_\infty}$ which extends the definition of the classical one, and we showed that this operator has the same properties as in the classical situation.
-More precisely, we established that $\Delta_{{\overline{\mathcal{O}(m)}}_\infty}$ admits a maximal positive and self-adjoint extension to $H_2$ see \cite[theorem 0.3]{Mounir1} and has a discrete, infinite and positive spectrum \cite[theorem0.4]{Mounir1}.
-Moreover we computed it explicitly. \begin{remarque} \rm{Following the notations of this article we set $\Delta_{\m_{can},h_{m,\infty}}:=2\Delta_{\overline{\mathcal{O}(m)}_\infty}$, since the volume form in \cite{Mounir1} was not normalized.} \end{remarque}
+In \cite{Mounir1}, we associated to the metrics $\omega_{can}$ and $h_{m,\infty}$ a singular Laplacian operator $\Delta_{\overline{\mathcal{O}(m)}_\infty}$ which extends the definition of the classical one, and we showed that this operator has the same properties as in the classical situation.
+More precisely, we established that $\Delta_{{\overline{\mathcal{O}(m)}}_\infty}$ admits a maximal positive and self-adjoint extension to $H_2$ see \cite[Theorem 1.3]{Mounir1} and has a discrete, infinite and positive spectrum \cite[Theorem 1.4]{Mounir1}.
+Moreover, we computed it explicitly. \begin{remarque} Following the notations in this article, we set $\Delta_{\omega_{can},h_{m,\infty}}:=2\Delta_{\overline{\mathcal{O}(m)}_\infty}$.
+The factor 2 is added here since the volume form was not normalized in \cite{Mounir1}. \end{remarque}

-Let $n\in \Z$ and $J_n$ the Bessel function of order $n$.
-We consider the function $L_{m,n}$ defined on $\C^\ast$ as follows:
+Let $n\in \mathbf{Z}$ and $J_n$ the Bessel function of order $n$.
+We consider the function $L_{m,n}$ defined on $\mathbf{C}^\ast$ as follows:

-We have \begin{theorem} For any $m\in\N$, $\Delta_{\m_{can},h_{m,\infty}}$ admits a discrete, positive and infinite spectrum, and
+We have \begin{theorem} For any $m\in\mathbf{N}$, $\Delta_{\omega_{can},h_{m,\infty}}$ admits a discrete, positive and infinite spectrum, and

-{{} } If we denote by $0<\la_1(\m_{can},h_{m,\infty})<\la_2(\m_{can},h_{m,\infty})<\ldots $ the invariant eigenvalues of $\Delta_{\m_{can},h_{m,\infty}}$.
-Then the set of invariant eigenvalues of $\Delta_{\m_{can},h_{m,\infty}}$ is equal to $\bigl\{\frac{\la^2}{2} |\, L_{m,0}(\la)=0 \bigr\}$. \end{theorem} \begin{proof} See \cite[theorems 0.6, 0.7]{Mounir1} \end{proof}
+{{} } If we denote by $0<\lambda_1(\omega_{can},h_{m,\infty})<\lambda_2(\omega_{can},h_{m,\infty})<\ldots $ the invariant eigenvalues of $\Delta_{\omega_{can},h_{m,\infty}}$.
+Then the set of invariant eigenvalues of $\Delta_{\omega_{can},h_{m,\infty}}$ is equal to $\bigl\{\frac{\lambda^2}{2} |\, L_{m,0}(\lambda)=0 \bigr\}$. \end{theorem} \begin{proof} See \cite[Theorem 1.4]{Mounir1}. \end{proof}